yegor256/blog/_drafts/code.md

 contribution will be huge.

 **Ask For And Expect Criticism**.
-It is a very common mistake to ask a code reviewer &mdash; "do you like our code?"
+It is a very common mistake to ask a reviewer &mdash; "do you like our code?"
 Don't expect him to tell you how great your code is.
 This is not what you're paying him for!
-You have a full team of programmers for cheering you up.
-They can tell you a lot about the code they create and how great it is.
-You don't want to hear this again from the code reviewer.
+You already have a full team of programmers for cheering you up, they can tell you a lot about the code they are creating and how awesome it is.
+You don't want to hear this again from the reviewer.
 Instead, you want to know what is wrong and needs to be fixed.
 So, your questions should sound like "what problems do you think we should fix first?"
+Some reviewers will try to please you with postitive comments, ignore that flattery and bring them back to the main goal &mdash; bugs.
+The payment schedule explained above should help.

 **Regularly Change Reviewers**.
 Try not to use the same reviewer more than once in the same project (I mean the same code base).
 I believe, the reason here is obvious, but let me re-iterate.
-You don't need your code reviewer to be nice to you and tell how great is your code.
+You don't need your reviewer to be nice to you and tell how great is your code.
 You want him to be objective and focused on problems, not on bright sides.
 If you hire the same person again and again, psychologicaly you make him engaged with the source code.
 You've seen it once, now he has to see it again.
-He already told you about some problem, now he has to repeat it again?
+He already told you about some problem, now he has to repeat them again.
 He won't feel comfortable doing it.
 Instead, he will start feeling himself as a member of the team and will feel himself responsible for the source code and its mistakes.
-He, as other team members, will start hiding issues instead of revealing them.
-Thus, for every independent code review get a new person.
+He, as any other team member, will start hiding issues instead of revealing them.
+Thus, for every independent technical review get a new person.

 **Be Polite and Honest With Your Team**.
 Independent review may be rather offensive to your programmers.
 They may